scottlittle/BrainGoggles/README.md

 Scott Little, 2013
 GNU GPLv3

 BrainGoggles is a project that attempts to create a low-cost NIR brain imaging device.
+What are some of the things you could do with it?
+How about control a mouse with your mind or be able to teach it basic shapes based on your own vision?
+It's up to you!
+By making this an open-source project, I hope to just get the ball rolling.
+Send me a message at scott.alan.little[at]gmail.com if you are interested in getting involved.
+I need real programmers to help me fill in the gaps in my hack-job style programming.
+And I need enthusiastic people even if you aren't a programmer!

 Currently this consists of an Arduino (with a BrainGoggles shield) and an Android phone.
 The Arduino shield consists of 4 LEDs and 16 NIR photodetectors.
 I made version 1.0 of the board for testing, but as development picks up speed and I work out some of the bugs, a new version will be released and available for purchase.
 Stay tuned at http://www.braingoggles.com for updates on this project.

 -------------------------
 BrainGoggles Log